I go to a tree and say:

 20,00 Eur[D] / 21,00 Eur[A] / 22,50 sFr

 Anthology.
-Edited by Dr. Peter Horn & Dr. Annette Horn.
+Edited by Dr. Peter Horn & Dr. Anette Horn.
 Translated into English by Kaiser Hug, Sudeep Sen, Syed Najmuddin Hashim, Kabir Chowdhury, M. Harunur Rashid, Alfaz Tarafder, Hayat Saif, Saidur Rahman, Syed Manjoorul Islam, Mohamed Mijarul Quayes, Mohammed Nurul Huda, Suresh Ranjan Basak, Al Mujaheedy, Rabiul Husain, Farida Majid, Khondakar Hossain, S M Maniruzzaman, Quader Mahmud, Afsan Chowdhury, Jahidul Huq, Tassaddoque Hussain, Siddique Mahmudur Rahman, Syed Fattahul Alim, Afzal H. Khan, Tapan Kumar Maity, Kajal Bondyopadhyay, K Ashraf Hossain, Muhammad Samad, Tapan Shahed, Shuborna Chowdhury, Aminur Rahman, A Z M Haider

 Edition Delta, Stuttgart 2017

 SYED SHAMSUL HUQ

 SIKDER AMINUL HUQUE